Operator, GM. Technology businesses, including in regulated industries.

-Engineer by training.
-Berkeley MBA.
 Italian, living in New York with my wife and two daughters.
-Often in San Francisco and Sardinia.
+Outside of work, I enjoy hosting, tennis, and the sea.

 Let’s connect if I can help: luca.cosentino50 [at] gmail.com